medialab/xan/docs/cmd/from.md

                              indicate the number of threads yourself.
     -t, --threads <threads>  Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.
+    --chunk-size <n>         Number of JSON records to parse at once per thread in parallel.
+                             [default: 16]

 Text lines & raw options:
     -c, --column <name>    Name of the column to create.
 Will default to "line" with -f=txt